CIA Memorial Wall: First fatality

 Jane Wallis Burrell was the first CIA officer to die in the Agency's service when an Air France DC-3 from Brussels crashed on approach to the Le Bourget Airport near Paris on January 6, 1948, killing all five crew members and 10 of the 11 passengers.
 She died only 110 days after the CIA was officially established the previous September.
 Burrell was never a candidate for a star on the CIA's Memorial Wall because the wall commemorates Agency employees who died in specific circumstances and deaths from commercial aircraft crashes have generally not qualified.

 Civil Air Transport

 On May 6, 1954, during the Battle of Dien Bien Phu, two CIA pilots, James B. McGovern, Jr. and Wallace Buford, were killed when their C-119 Flying Boxcar cargo plane was shot down while on a resupply mission for the French military.
 They worked for Civil Air Transport, which was later reorganized as Air America.
 Neither of them has a star on the Memorial Wall.

 Air America

 There were more than 30, pilots and other crew members, of the CIA's Air America company who were killed during the Vietnam War that were not counted as part of the Agency even though they worked for it.
 The names of some of them were: John M. Bannerman, Eugene DeBruin, Joseph C. Cheney, Charles Herrick, John Lerdo Oyer, Justin B. Mahoney, Jack J. Wells, George L. Ritter, Edward J. Weissenback, and Roy F. Townley.

+Mexico

+On April 19, 2026, two CIA officers and two Mexican investigators were killed in a car crash, while returning from a clandestine counter-narcotics raid against a secret drug lab in the mountains of Mexico.
+One of the CIA officers was identified as John D. Black, a former US Marine.
+Since the previous year, CIA operatives inside Mexico directly participated in attacks on several cartel members as part of the Mexican drug war.
+During the CIA's annual memorial ceremony in May 2026, one new star was added to the CIA Memorial Wall.
+However, the identity of the killed officer and date of death was not disclosed.